Chloë Grace Moretz: 2004–2016: Early roles and breakthrough

-2016–present: reassessment and current work
+2016–2019: Reassessment

 In April 2016, Moretz was chosen to serve as one of three members of the Narrative Short Film Competition jury for the Tribeca Film Festival, alongside Mike Birbiglia and Sheila Nevins.
 Also that year, she co-starred with Zac Efron and Seth Rogen in the film Neighbors 2: Sorority Rising, the sequel to Neighbors; and headlined the drama film Brain on Fire, based on the memoir Brain on Fire by Susannah Cahalan.

 In November 2015, Moretz was attached to Shane Carruth's third film, The Modern Ocean.
 The ensemble cast includes Asa Butterfield, Anne Hathaway, Daniel Radcliffe and Keanu Reeves.
 Also in November, Moretz was announced as the star of Universal Studios' live-action version of Hans Christian Andersen's The Little Mermaid, to be written by Richard Curtis, though she later left the project.

 In a 2016 interview with The Hollywood Reporter, Moretz revealed she had dropped out of all the unproduced film projects she was attached to.
 The only announced film this affected was The Little Mermaid, since several other films she was slated to appear in were already in post-production.
 She explained, "I want to reassess who I am and find myself within my roles again.
 I'm realizing that I can slow down."
 She said the workload that came from being in several films a year "was causing her to lose sight of [the reason] she started acting and instead focus on [her films' box office receipts]."
 She stated she would focus on producing, including two television projects.
 This was taken by some media outlets as Moretz taking a hiatus from acting, so in a later interview, she clarified that she was not taking time off, saying: "I'm just becoming more picky and particular about what roles I'm choosing.
 I think as an actor you have a huge opportunity to find yourself through the roles that you choose.
 I think it's my time, right now in my life, to figure out who I am and what I am and what I want and what this industry means...
 Why not sit back, slow down, realize I'm 19 and go, 'Hey, let's make stuff that really, really hits hard with who I am and helps me figure out what it means to be a 19-year-old actor who is just doing her thing.'"